 The PostgreSQL optimizer relies heavily on statistics.
 It estimates the number of rows returned by various operations and tries to guess the best way to optimize a query.

-The statistical distribution of data in a table is used in order to do that.
+The optimizer uses the statistical distribution of data in a table in order to do that.
 In case the content of a table changes, the optimizer has to use stale data, which in turn can lead to bad performance.

 Therefore autovacuum kicks in on a regular basis to update all the statistics.
 Autovacuum relies on various configuration parameters (to be found in postgresql.conf